In my last year of A Levels, I approached my English teacher in search of a book recommendation.

 Foam begins.

-Once I was finished with Hval’s work, I came across Brat by Gabriel Smith.
-This, to my delight, was another novel that I will add to my ‘strange and slightly disturbing’ genre.
+Once I had finished Hval’s work, I came across Brat by Gabriel Smith.
+To my delight, this was another novel I would add to my “strange and slightly disturbing” genre.

-Gabriel Smith’s Brat was another novel that I simply could not stop thinking about after I read it.
-Like Hval, Smith focuses alot on the body imagery, in particular the peeling of skin as the narrative unfolds.
-The novel is deliberately constructed in a way that makes you question the reliability of the protagonist Gabriel, his mother and your own perseption of what everything means or what it may symbolise.
+Gabriel Smith’s Brat is another novel that I simply could not stop thinking about after reading it.
+Like Hval, Smith focuses a lot on body imagery—particularly the peeling of skin as the narrative unfolds.
+The novel is deliberately constructed in a way that makes you question the reliability of the protagonist, Gabriel, his mother, and your own perception of what everything means or might symbolise.

-Plot: Tasked to clear out the old family home by his cruel brother, Gabriel’s psychological state of mind begins to deteriorate.
-Reading the manscripts that keep changing and the terrfiying man that appears in his garden, nothing seems right.
+Plot: Tasked with clearing out the old family home by his cruel brother, Gabriel’s psychological state of mind begins to deteriorate.
+As he reads the manuscripts that keep changing, and encounters the terrifying man who appears in his garden, nothing seems quite right.

-Now, I love an unlikable character.
-I have always found the most flawed characters the ones in which are the most unforgettable due to how human they truly are.
+Now, I love an unlikeable character.
+I have always found flawed characters to be the most unforgettable because of how human they feel.

 “Oh, sleep.
 Nothing else could ever bring me such pleasure, such freedom, the power to feel and move and think and imagine, safe from the miseries of my waking